Ellen Tronnier

-Ellen J. Tronnier (June 28, 1927 – May 21, 2015) was an outfielder who played in the All-American Girls Professional Baseball League.
+Ellen J. Tronnier (June 28, 1927 – May 21, 2015) was an outfielder who played in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5'6" (1.71 m), 135 lb.
 (61 k), she batted and threw right handed.

 The AAGPBL emerged in the spring of 1943, being formed as a non-profit organization as an initiative of Philip K. Wrigley, chewing gum magnate and owner of the Chicago Cubs Major League Baseball club.
 Wrigley conceived the idea as a promotional sideline to maintain interest in baseball as the World War II military draft was depleting Major League rosters of first-line players.
 By sending out scouts and setting up tryouts in dozens of major cities, Wrigley attracted hundreds of girls from all over America and Canada who were eager to play in this new professional league.
 Of these, only 280 were invited to the final tryouts at Wrigley Field in Chicago where 60 were chosen to become the first girls to ever play professional baseball.

 Born in Cudahy, Wisconsin, Ellen Tronnier joined the league when she was only 16 years old, after surviving two exhausting tryouts.
 The first was held locally at Borchert Field, where only 16 ladies were chosen to go on to Chicago for the decisive tryout.
 Tronnier was one of the lucky ones and was assigned to the South Bend Blue Sox.

 After one season, Tronnier decided to return to school and enrolled in the University of Wisconsin–La Crosse.
 Upon completion of her degree, she taught physical education in the Milwaukee Public Schools during 33 years, working at South Division High School and Sholes Middle School.